GStreamer/gstreamer/subprojects/gst-docs/markdown/contribute/index.md

-- Make liberal use of the reference syntax available to help cross-linking different issues and merge requests. e.g. `#100` references issue 100 in the current module. `!100` references merge request 100 in the current project.
+- Make liberal use of the reference syntax available to help cross-linking different issues and merge requests. e.g. `#100` references issue 100 in the current project, and `!100` references merge request 100 in the current project.
   A complete list is available from [gitlab's documentation][special-md-references].

 - Please create separate merge requests for separate issues.